 - receive the request of time synchronization deactivation from the NEF or AF and disable the corresponding PTP instance(s) in the DS-TT(s) and NW-TT.

-- indicate whether the service is supported or not as per the requested acceptance criteria (e.g., based on the known timing synchronization status attribute thresholds pre-configured at gNB); and

-- based on gNB and/or UPF/NW-TT timing synchronization status (degradation/failure/improvement) information and reporting provide a notification when there is a service status update if the NEF or AF subscribe to service status updates.
+- indicate whether the (g)PTP service is supported or not as per the requested acceptance criteria (e.g., based on the known timing synchronization status attribute thresholds pre-configured at gNB); and based on gNB and/or UPF/NW-TT timing synchronization status (degradation/failure/improvement) information and reporting provides a notification when there is a service status update if the NEF or AF subscribe to service status updates.

 5.2.1.2.2 NF Service Consumers